 Jordan Spieth enjoyed a huge 2015 season

-After three straight winless seasons during which he couldn’t crack the top 30 on the PGA Tour money list, Spieth is finding his stride again in 2021.
-He has captured the Valero Texas Open title, finished second at the Charles Schwab Challenge, and tied for third at The Masters Tournament.
+After three straight winless seasons during which he couldn’t crack the top 30 on the PGA Tour money list, Spieth found his stride again in 2021.
+He captured the Valero Texas Open title, finished second at the Charles Schwab Challenge, tied for third at The Masters Tournament, and finished second at The Open Championship.

-It’s a solid resurgence, but this season is no match for 2015, when Spieth won The Masters and the U.S. Open.
-In fact, 2015 was a career year that accounted for five of his 12 career PGA Tour victories, and he led the money list.
+It was a solid resurgence, but the season was no match for 2015, when Spieth won The Masters and the U.S. Open.
+In fact, 2015 was a career year that accounted for five of his 13 career PGA Tour victories, and he led the money list.

 Jordan Spieth’s hole-in-one didn’t quite pay off